Nuclear Engineering & Engineering Physics Research

 Current and advanced fission reactor thermal hydraulics

 If we are to have a viable commercial nuclear energy fleet and strive to continue to improve upon efficiency, safety, economics and performance of nuclear reactors, we must be able to understand the behavior of a reactor under all operating conditions.
-Professors Corradini, Duarte and Anderson have extensive experience modeling reactors and reactor components from a fluids heat transfer and thermodynamics perspective as well as conducting experiments that validate the models.
+Professors Duarte and Anderson have extensive experience modeling reactors and reactor components from a fluids heat transfer and thermodynamics perspective as well as conducting experiments that validate the models.

 Radiation transport, reactor physics and nuclear fuel cycles